School Safety Plan

 The minimum qualifications for this position include a high school diploma, at least two (2) years direct experience working with an emotionally disabled population, and crisis intervention training and background.
 Additional training is required via workshops that provide instruction in relevant disciplines such as proper restraint techniques and the de-escalation of violent incidents.
 The hiring and screening for this position is performed through the Ulster County BOCES personnel office as per civil service and State Education Department requirements.
 The administration and teaching staff participate in the hiring process.

-For the 2023-2024 school year, Ulster County BOCES will continue to use an appropriately trained School Resource Officer (i.e.: National Association of School Resource Officers (NASRO) and State of New York Police Juvenile Officers Association (SNYPJOA) who will be located at the Center for Innovative Teaching and Learning at Port Ewen.
-Private security guards are deployed during school hours at both Port Ewen locations as well as at the Center for Innovative Teaching and Learning at Anna Devine site and other locations/sites as necessary.
+For the 2024-2025 school year, Ulster County BOCES will continue to use an appropriately trained School Resource Officer (i.e.: National Association of School Resource Officers (NASRO) and State of New York Police Juvenile Officers Association (SNYPJOA) who will be located at the Center for Innovative Teaching and Learning at Port Ewen.
+Private security guards are deployed during school hours at Center for Innovative Teaching and Learning (CITL) at Port Ewen, Career and Technical Education Center at Port Ewen, Center for Innovative Teaching and Learning (CITL) at Anna Devine site and and Center for Innovative Teaching and Learning (CITL) at Mt.
+Marion, and other locations/sites as necessary.
 Working relationships with county and state police regarding the implementation of school safety and security are well established, including methods of crime scene preservation.

 Implementation of School Security